wc0sby/advanced-react-router-practice/README.md

 ### Setup
 * Fork, Clone, yarn install, yarn start
-* Do Not use the instructions as your guide for what code to type, use the reference guide project (address book)
 * Slight quirk - refreshing doesn't work from any path other than the default one so you will have to go back to the default path to refresh

 ### App.js